2009 Nobel Peace Prize: Aftermath

 President Obama reduced the number of United States Army soldiers fighting in Afghanistan and Iraq, but expanded the use of unmanned air-strikes on these countries, as well as Pakistan, Yemen, Syria, Libya and Somalia.

+In 2016, President Obama joked in an interview with Stephen Colbert that even he didn't know why he had received the award.

 Analysis by the Council on Foreign Relations suggests that the United States Army dropped 79 per cent of all 30,743 coalition bombs in 2016.
 Obama has been at war for longer than any other president in US history.

 The secretary of the Norwegian Nobel Committee, Geir Lundestad, said in 2015 that awarding the prize to Obama failed to achieve what the committee hoped it would.
 "Even many of Obama's supporters believed that the prize was a mistake," he says.
 "In that sense the committee didn't achieve what it had hoped for."